The Ultimate Guide To Spalling Bricks

 Whether you have damaged brickwork that has been repaired or you have newly laid brickwork that has not been weathered yet, the best way to ensure spalling bricks are not a problem is to prevent water from entering the brickwork.

 This can be done by applying a waterproofing treatment to the brickwork in order to create a water repellent surface on the bricks.
 When applying any waterproofing treatment to exterior walls, you must ensure that is it highly breathable.
-Since the 1980's brick sealers were commonly used on exterior walls as a treatment to prevent water ingress.
+Since the 1980's brick sealers were commonly used on exterior walls as a treatment to reduce water ingress.
 These sealers do as the name would suggest and 'seal' the brick, meaning while moisture can't enter the brickwork, moisture can't escape out of it due to their low breathability.
 This means that condensation that naturally builds up within a property gets trapped within the brickwork.
 As this moisture has no where else to go, it eventually gathers and leads to the exterior walls becoming saturated, leading to all of the problems associated with this such as damage, damp and discolouration.
 Eventually, as the pressure builds up within the brickwork, the moisture forces its way out causing the sealer to burst.

 For this reason, any product applied to exterior walls must be highly breathable as well as water repellent in order to prevent moisture entering the brickwork in the first place.